furlongm/openvpn-monitor/README.md

 ### Configure OpenVPN-Monitor

-The example configuration file `/var/www/html/openvpn-monitor/openvpn-monitor.conf.example` should give some indication of how to set site name, add a logo, etc. You can also set a default location (latitude and longitude) for the embedded maps.
+The provided configuration file `/var/www/html/openvpn-monitor/openvpn-monitor.conf` should give some indication of how to set site name, add a logo, etc. You can also set a default location (latitude and longitude) for the embedded maps.
 If not set, the default location is Melbourne, Australia.